adreena/Vehicle_Detection/writeup_template.md

   </tr>
 </table>

-(code: parameters are located in params.py, and teh feature collector modules are in feature.py)
+(code: parameters are located in src/params.py, and teh feature collector modules are in src/feature.py)

 ### 3- Model

 I trained 2 separate models just to see how I can improve vehicle detection:

 * `model1.p`, for my first model I gathered features from all of the images and used `train_test_split` to split data randomly into training-set and test-set.
 I then trained my LinearSVC() using YCrCB color space.
 Although I could see more bounding-boxes in my heatmaps, I observed a ton of false positives happening in the same wrong spot of the road sequentially!
-Increasing or decreasing the light in the frames just resulted in more false positives.
+Increasing or decreasing the light in the frames just resulted in more false positives.(code : model1/model.py > collect_data())

-* `model2.p`: To overcome this issue, I took the first `80%` of the images of each category [GTI_Far, GTI_Left, GTI_MiddleClose, GTI_Right, GTI_extracted, KITTI_extracted] as my training set, and left the 20% of them for testing the model, this helps keeping time-series images in either training-set or testing-set and not in both to make sure train and test images are sufficiently different from one another. (code : model.py > collect_data()) & (flipping the images code: features.py > process_features())
+* `model2.p`: To overcome this issue, I took the first `80%` of the images of each category [GTI_Far, GTI_Left, GTI_MiddleClose, GTI_Right, GTI_extracted, KITTI_extracted] as my training set, and left the 20% of them for testing the model, this helps keeping time-series images in either training-set or testing-set and not in both to make sure train and test images are sufficiently different from one another. (code : model2/model.py > collect_data()) & (flipping the images code: src/features.py > process_features())

 <table style="height: 134px; width: 612px;">
 <tbody>